MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/endpoint-dlp-using.md

 Or

-- If you what to exclude noisy file paths from monitoring
+- If you want to exclude noisy file paths from monitoring

 ![DLP settings](../media/endpoint-dlp-1-using-dlp-settings.png)